doingWork234/MATLAB-Propeller-Generator/README.md

 4. Exports to a STL file that can be imported as a graphic into SolidWorks for further CAD or CFD applications such as Ansys Spaceclaim for hole patching and CFD analysis

 ## In progress
-- IGES or STEP export for futher CAD improvements, 3D printing and easy CFD analysis
+- IGES or STEP export for futher CAD improvements and 3D printing
+- Watertight surface generation
+- Solid body export

 ## Files included
 - Input example file for an EDF type propeller generation